Kyoko522/Chess/README.md

 # Chess Game in Java

-This project is a simple chess game built using Java Swing, featuring a menu with options for Human vs Human and Human vs AI gameplay modes.
-While the AI mode is currently a placeholder, the project offers a functional board for the Human vs Human mode, allowing basic player interactions.
+A Java-based chess game with a graphical interface, offering **Human vs Human** and **Human vs AI** gameplay modes.
+The project includes a basic AI opponent and supports interactive player moves on a chessboard.

+---

 ## Table of Contents